igor-trufanov/great_expectations/docs/docusaurus/docs/cloud/schedules/manage_schedules.md

 3. Click the **Expectations** tab.

-4. Pause the schedule for the Expectation Suite using the toggle in the Scheduling component.
+4. Pause the schedule using the toggle in the Scheduling component.